-Today we share some helpful solutions to protect your outdoor CCTV cameras, PoE outdoor cameras or wireless outdoor video security systems.
+Today we share some easy fixes to these common issues and some great tips to protect your outdoor CCTV cameras, outdoor PoE cameras, or wireless outdoor video security systems.

-Outside CCTV or IP video security cameras are vulnerable to vandalism and theft because shrewd thieves or organized crime groups will try to cover their tracks by dismantling, blinding, damaging or stealing CCTV surveillance cameras or the NVR/DVR.
+Outside CCTV or IP video security cameras are vulnerable to vandalism and theft because shrewd thieves or intruders try to cover their tracks by dismantling, blinding, damaging or stealing CCTV surveillance cameras or the NVR/DVR.

-To prevent outdoor surveillance camera from being stolen, place it out of arm’s reach, mount it into the wall with screw mount or security mount, use inside looking through the window.
-(Find more on how to place your CCTV/IP security camera)
+To prevent outdoor surveillance camera from being stolen, place it out of arm’s reach like up on the walls, soffit, the overhang of the roof, or under the eave, mount it into the wall with screw mount or security mount, use inside looking through the window.
+(Check out where to place/hide the NVR/DVR)

-Or use surveillance camera metal housings/cover, which helps protect the camera and lens, keep the CCTV or IP security camera clean, and prevent security cameras from being stolen.
+Or use surveillance camera metal housings/cover like this one, which helps protect the camera and lens, keep the CCTV or IP security camera clean, and prevent security cameras from being stolen.

-To make outdoor security camera tamper-proof and avoid being blinded by flashlight or laser pointer, you could also use the spray to hide it from sight, like what Reolink user did with his RLC-423 PTZ outdoor camera.
+To make outdoor security camera tamper-proof and avoid being blinded by flashlight or laser pointer, you could also use the spray paint like to hide it from sight, like one Reolink user did with his RLC-423 PTZ outdoor camera.

-Or using skins or camouflage cover for outdoor security cameras, for example, Reolink Argus 2 outdoor battery-powered security cameras.
+Or using skins or camouflage cover for outdoor security cameras, for example, Reolink Argus 2 outdoor battery-powered security camera camouflage skin suit.

-Outdoor security cameras for home like infrared front door security camera, outdoor security camera with IR night vision in the backyard or driveway sometimes come with an infrared light or floodlight at night, which will attract mosquito, bugs or other insects over time.
+Outdoor security cameras for a home like infrared front door security camera, outdoor CCTV camera with IR night vision in the backyard or driveway sometimes come with an infrared light or floodlight at night, which will attract mosquitoes, moths, bugs or other insects over time.

-Soon, your outdoor CCTV camera or external security cameras will become a hotbed for bug-eating spiders.
+Soon, your outdoor CCTV camera or external security cameras will be covered by spiderweb, dead bugs or insects.

-And these obnoxious spider web & cobweb will start getting annoying for it not only blocks the view but also triggers false alerts, especially for outdoor motion sensor security camera.
+And these obnoxious spider web & cobweb will start getting annoying for it not only blocks the external camera’s view but also triggers false alerts, especially for outdoor motion sensor security cameras.

 To keep bugs away from your outdoor video surveillance camera, use bugs spray or insecticide like Bifen around the housing/cover of the camera might work.
-Alternatively, users could turn off IR LEDs or get external IR light/lamp.
+Alternatively, users could turn off IR LEDs or get external IR light/lamp like this one.

 To stop the spider from making a spider web on the external security camera or system, some users do suggest using petroleum jelly on the area surrounding the camera.